 Buying a home: maybe it’s your first home purchase or your 10th, but every home buying journey can be a little different.
-This list of frequently asked questions designed to help you know what to understand and what answers you may receive.
+This list of frequently asked questions will help you educate yourself.
 We have broken these up into questions throughout the entire home search process.
-Keep in mind, these are good suggestions, but do your research and know what additional questions are out there!
+Keep in mind that these are good suggestions, but do your research and know what additional questions are out there!
 Related Reading: Steps to Buy a Home

 Before you Begin.
 Frequently Asked Questions.